JDoYo/saveyourself/<SaveYourself>_Project Management.md

 **Jody Toms:**

-Program Management: Created the document and began each section, added header and table of contents, added contributions made to each project deliverable, miscellaneous typo and formatting fixes.
+Project Management: Created the document and began each section, added header and table of contents, added contributions made to each project deliverable, miscellaneous typo and formatting fixes.

 SRS: Wrote Sections 2.1 through 2.4, edited Section 1.5, added prototype images of the app to Section 3.1, made edits in various parts of Sections 2 and 3, added term in Appendix A, miscellaneous typo and formatting fixes.